 Double crossovers respond more quickly to market trends than single crossovers.
 As such, these indicators can spot trend reversals quickly, which means this options trading strategy can lead to a higher potential for profit.

 By increasing the number of moving averages, a trader can create an indicator with increased accuracy.
-Increased accuracy can both increase potential for profit and reduce
+Increased accuracy can both increase

 A triple EMA crossover reduces false signals and increases the ability to indicate market trends.
 By increasing the amount of MAs in a single calculation, the strength of the trend is able to be recognized, as well as the reversal of that trend.

 Calculating crossovers is difficult; especially if you decide to use a double or triple EMA crossover.
 It can be extremely time consuming and risky without the help of an experienced strategist.
 By using a crossover strategy you build yourself, you could be risking your entire trade on your ability to calculate the crossover correctly.

 Chuck Hughes has been a successful options trader since 1986.
 He began trading with only $4,600.
 What started out as a hobby transformed into a multi-million dollar career.
 Within his first two years of trading

 Chuck has won 10 Trading Championships- that’s more than anybody else in champion trading history.
 Chuck Hughes is experienced in trading options and in using complex options trading strategies.